Session types in AttendFirst: work and break categories

 When does an employee actually pick a session type?

-Do break minutes reduce pay or affect attendance status?
+Do break minutes affect pay or attendance status?

-Breaks do not auto-deduct from pay — that happens in your payroll tool.
-But breaks do reduce work minutes, and if work minutes drop below the half-day threshold, the day’s status becomes Half day.
+Breaks do not auto-deduct from pay - that happens in your payroll tool.
+Breaks do reduce work minutes, and if work minutes fall below the half-day threshold, the day’s status becomes Half day.

 Can I delete a session type that was used in the past?